agregson/fitzlab/protocol_bacterial_mv.md

 2. Place Type 45 Ti rotor in the ultracentrifuge and vacuum the chamber at 4 degrees celsius on the same day you set up the culture.
 Let it be cooled overnight
 3. Add 600 mL of Mueller-Hinton Broth to sterile 1L glass Erlenmeyer flask
 4. Using a micropipette, unload three tubes of *Ps. aeruginosa* working stock and transfer into a 1000 mL flask with 600ml of MHB in it.
 Grow broth culture at 37 degree C for approximately 8 h with gentle shaking (New Brunswick Scientific Incubator Shaker G25)
 5. Obtain *Ps. aeruginosa* cultures from the shaking incubator and remove a 1mL aliquot from each culture to check the respective optical densities.
-Late exponential phase *Ps. aeruginosa* is used (~ 10<sup>9</sup> cfu ml<sup>-1</sup>), at approximately eight hours of incubation.
+Late exponential phase *Ps. aeruginosa* is used (~ 10<sup>9</sup> cfu/ml), at approximately eight hours of incubation.
    - Based on this cfu, the OD would be 0.596
 6. _Optional_: Add stock concentration gentamicin to 1L bacterial culture flasks to final concentration of 8 mcL/mL.
 Incubate gentamicin in the culture flask x30 minutes on orbital shaker at 37 degrees C.
    - 32 mcL for 200 mL culture volume